me-aashish/IITG-Summer-Internship-2023-Tasks/README.md

 # IITG Summer Internship 2023 Tasks

 Hi, I'm Aashish Kumar Jha, a CSE undergrad at Chandigarh University, Mohali, Punjab.
-This repo contains some tasks required for qualifying internship.
+This repo contains some tasks related to internship and machine learning.

 ## List of Tasks